KithminiRanasinghe/HR-Dashboard-PowerBI/README.md

-# 👷👷‍♀HR Dashboard in Power BI
+# 👷👩‍⚕HR Dashboard in Power BI

 This project is an interactive HR Dashboard built using Power BI.
 It visualizes key HR metrics such as: